Object Detection in Aerial Images: A Large-Scale Benchmark and Challenges: Results

 In this section, we conduct a comprehensive evaluation of over 70 experiments and analyze the results.
 First, we demonstrate the baseline results of 10 algorithms on DOTA-v.10, DOTA-v1.5 and DOTA-v2.0.
 The baselines cover both two-stage and one-stage algorithms.
 For most algorithms, we report the mAPs of HBB and OBB predictions, respectively, except for RetinaNet and Faster R-CNN, since they do not support oriented object detection.
 For algorithms with only OBB heads (RetinaNet OBB, Faster R-CNN OBB, Faster R-CNN OBB +DPool, Faster R-CNN OBB +RoI Transformer), we obtain their HBB results by transferring from OBB as described in Sec.~\ref{sec:horizontal_baseline}.
 For algorithms with both HBB and OBB heads (Mask R-CNN, Cascade Mask R-CNN, Hybrid Task Cascade*, and Faster R-CNN H-OBB), the HBB mAP is the maximum of the predicted HBB mAP and the transferred HBB mAP.
 It can be seen that the OBB mAP is usually slightly lower than the HBB mAP for the same algorithm since the OBB task needs a more precise location than the HBB task.

 Tab.~\ref{benchmarks} shows that the performance on DOTA-v1.0, DOTA-v1.5 and DOTA-v2.0 are declining, indicating the increased difficulty of the datasets.
-To give more detailed comparisons of speed \textit{vs.} accuracy, we evaluate all algorithms at different backbones (as shown in Fig.~\ref{fig:speed_accuracy}).
+The class-wise AP are reported in Tab.~\ref{DOTA1cls}, Tab.~\ref{DOTA15cls} and Tab.~\ref{DOTA2cls}.
+To give more detailed comparisons of speed \textit{vs.} accuracy, we evaluate all algorithms using different backbones (as shown in Fig.~\ref{fig:speed_accuracy}).
 From the speed-accuracy curve, the Faster R-CNN OBB + RoI Transformer outperforms the other methods.
 To explore the properties of DOTA and provide guidelines for future research, we evaluate the module design and the hyperparameter setting.
 Then, we analyze the influence of data augmentation in detail.
 Finally, we visualize the results to show the difficulties of ODAI.